 The applicant must be:

-An applicant may be a person changing their own name, spouse's name or, a parent making application to change their minor child's name (under the age of 19).
+An applicant may be a person changing their own name, spouse's name or, a parent making application to change their minor child's name (15 years of age or younger).

 Applications must be accompanied by the required fee.
 For the applicable fee, please visit Vital Statistics Fees.